shrutibalan4591/Credit-Card-Default-Predictor/README.md

 This is an end-to-end ML project, which aims at developing a classification model for the problem of predicting credit card frauds using a given labeled dataset.

+The classifier used for this project is RandomForestClassifier.

 Deployed in Heroku.

 Link to the application : http://cc-defaulter-predictor.herokuapp.com/